 The Western frontier was secured not just by battles with the Indians, but also by treaty, one of the two major treaties of the New Republic period.
 Pinckney's Treaty of 1795 (or the Treaty of San Lorenzo) with Spain gave the United States:

-- a.
-The right to navigate the Mississippi River to its mouth - b.
-The freedom to use the port at New Orleans - c.
-A desired fixed northern boundary of Florida - d.
-All of the above
+a.
+The right to navigate the Mississippi River to its mouth

+b.
+The freedom to use the port at New Orleans

+c.
+A desired fixed northern boundary of Florida

 The Alien and Sedition Acts: